RoyMagnussen/Yummy-Recipe-Blog/README.md

 #### 12. Remove Liked Recipes

 The `remove liked recipe` function allows the user to easily remove a recipe from the users liked recipes just by clicking the delete button on the recipe card.

+#### 13. Delete Recipe

+The `delete recipe` function allows the user to easily delete a recipe from the users created recipes just by clicking the delete button on the recipe card on the `my recipes` page of the user profile.

 ### Features Left to Implement